AdobeDocs/workfront.en/help/administration-and-setup/manage-workfront/using-kick-starts/kick-starts-scenario-simple-project-task-import-prep.md

 ## Input Project Details

-Open the `Workfront`.xlsx file you just downloaded.&nbsp;Go to the PROJ Project sheet.
+Open the Workfront.xlsx file you just downloaded.&nbsp;Go to the PROJ Project sheet.

 ![](assets/im2-350x14.png)
-Unless you have already created projects in `Workfront`, it should be empty.
+Unless you have already created projects in Workfront, it should be empty.
 ![](assets/im3-350x37.png)

 >[!NOTE]